Carrollian fluids and spontaneous breaking of boost symmetry: Appendix D: Gauging the Carroll algebra and more general classes of Carrollian fluids

 \textbf{``Strong'' Carrollian fluids \textit{\&} fractons.} So far we have described what one might call ``weak'' Carrollian fluids, since they are defined on a weak Carrollian geometry without an adapted connection.
-As we saw above, the adapted connection~\eqref{eq:carroll-affine-connection} involves the boost connection $\varpi_{\mu\nu}$, which transforms under boosts according to~\eqref{eq:trafo-of-boost-connection}.
+As we saw above, the adapted connection~\eqref{eq:carroll-affine-connection} involves the Ehresmann connection $(\varpi_{\mu\nu},\omega_\mu^{ab})$, where $\varpi_{\mu\nu}$ transforms under boosts according to~\eqref{eq:trafo-of-boost-connection}, while the rotation connection is boost invariant.
 Using the boost Goldstone $\theta^\mu$, we may form new gauge-invariant scalars.
 Although an analysis of such scalars is beyond the scope of this work, let us point out that the variation of the corresponding fluid functional takes the form